mhorpheus/test/DFIR-Reporting-Style-Guide.md

 2019-01-06 13:45:12 - 14:12:21 UTC
 2019-01-06 13:45:12 - 2019-01-19 01:01:01 UTC
 ```
-## References to IBM X-Force IRIS
+## References to IBM X-Force XFIR
-The team will be referenced once in full within the executive summary of a report and once in full in the body of the report, thereafter it should be referred to as IRIS.
-On both occasions where referenced in full the IRIS replacement should be introduced. e.g.:
+The team will be referenced once in full within the executive summary of a report and once in full in the body of the report, thereafter it should be referred to as XFIR.
+On both occasions where referenced in full the XFIR replacement should be introduced. e.g.:

->ACME Co. engaged IBM X-Force Incident Response and Intelligence Services Team ('IRIS')to investigate a suspected network intrusion into the `ACME.NET` domain.
-During the course of the engagement IRIS did a jolly good job.
+>ACME Co. engaged IBM X-Force Incident Response and Intelligence Services Team ('XFIR')to investigate a suspected network intrusion into the `ACME.NET` domain.
+During the course of the engagement XFIR did a jolly good job.

->IRIS examined the Windows event logs associated with the compromised host 'ACMEDC001' and identified the following: ...”
+>XFIR examined the Windows event logs associated with the compromised host 'ACMEDC001' and identified the following: ...”

 ## Common Words and Phrases